postcss/postcss-media-minmax/README.md

 }
 ```

-**Note**: When the Media features name in the middle, we must ensure that two `<=` or `>=` in the same direction, otherwise which will not be converted.
+**Note**: When the media feature name is in the middle, we must ensure that two `<=` or `>=` are in the same direction, otherwise which will not be converted.

-E.g. in the example below, width is greater than or equal to 500px and is greater than or equal to 1200px, this is the wrong in grammar and logic.
+E.g. in the example below, `width` is greater than or equal to 500px and is greater than or equal to 1200px, which is the wrong in both grammar and logic.

 ```css